jamischarles/godot-find-hidden-obj/README.md

 6. Select root node in tree for create_shape_data.tscn
 	- delete all the children of `click_zone_container` node
 	- delete all the children of `button_image_container` node

+6.5.
+HIDE the legend node so the coords will be accurate (esp if they are on left edge)

 Create all the button_image_container shapes and name them